Conreality/sdk.conreality.org/intro.rst

 ************

-The Conreality Software Development Kit (SDK) is a toolkit meant for developers of Conreality game scenarios.
+The Conreality Software Development Kit (SDK) is a toolkit meant for developers who wish to integrate third-party software into Conreality games, or to otherwise extend game scenarios past the limitations of the scripting language sandbox provided by the Conreality Game Development Kit (GDK).

-Conreality game scenarios are written in the user-friendly Lua scripting language.
+Unlike with the GDK, previous software development experience and competence is assumed and required to be able to understand and to work with the SDK.